jclgoodwin/bustimes.org/README.md

 buses    | contains the site settings.py
-busstops | bus stops - but also operating companies, places, and routes 🤯 and all the site CSS and JavaScript bustimes | getting timetable data out of various formats (GTFS, TransXChange, ATCO-CIF) and into a database and doing stuff therewith vehicles | tracking buses's locations and showing them on a map departures | listing the "next departues" at a bus stop – from a timetable and/or predicted by an API disruptions | information about like roadworks, diversions and stuff vosa     | the Great Britain Traffic Commissioners' bus service registration data.
+busstops | bus stops - but also operating companies, places, and routes 🤯 and all the site CSS and JavaScript bustimes | getting timetable data out of various formats (GTFS, TransXChange, ATCO-CIF) and into a database and doing stuff therewith vehicles | tracking buses' locations and showing them on a map, and pointless details about vehicles' colours and features departures | listing the "next departures" at a bus stop – from a timetable and/or predicted by an API disruptions | information about like roadworks, diversions and stuff vosa     | the Great Britain Traffic Commissioners' bus service registration data.
 VOSA is the name of a defunct UK government agency.